Tag Archives: LGBTQ+

 According to Frankie, he “just has sex with men” and refuses to identify as either gay or bisexual.
 It is implied that because of his group of trouble-making friends, who only want to get high, he might be faced with resistance if he ever came out to them.

-The supporting cast is well represented- Frankie’s mother, Donna (Kate Hodge), is faced with a tough predicament as her husband, Frankie’s father, has just died of cancer, ripping the family apart.
-She knows that Frankie keeps things from her- is she figuring out Frankie’s sexual secrets?
+The supporting cast is well represented, Frankie’s mother, Donna (Kate Hodge), is faced with a tricky predicament as her husband, Frankie’s father, has just died of cancer, ripping the family apart.

-Donna implies that it is okay for Frankie to tell her anything- admirable combined with her own problems.
+Donna implies that it is okay for Frankie to tell her anything, admirable, combined with her problems.
 Frankie’s girlfriend, Simone, is coming into her own as Frankie is, and even though the duo shares a sweet relationship, it appears doomed for failure.

-The most interesting scenes that Beach Rats feature take place between Frankie and the mostly older men he meets either virtually or in person.
-Though Frankie is quite nervous, Dickinson always makes the character of Frankie appear confident and well beyond his years.
+The most interesting scenes in Beach Rats occur between Frankie and the mostly older men he meets virtually or in person.
+Though Frankie is quite nervous, Dickinson always makes the character appear confident and well beyond his years.

-Being street-smart, he is never taken advantage of as is common with young men and older men.
-Why he mostly prefers older men are never explained, but might it have anything to do with seeking to fill the void left by his deceased father?
-Or is it simply to reduce the risk of running into anyone he might know within his age group?
+Being street-smart, he is never taken advantage of, as he is familiar with young men and older men.
+Why he mostly prefers older men is never explained, but it might have anything to do with seeking to fill the void left by his deceased father.

 Hittman is not shy about featuring nudity, yet each scene is tastefully done and never seems to be for either shock value or to elicit a gasp.
-Full frontal nudity is featured. as well as scenes of Frankie engaging in sexual acts with both the men and his girlfriend.
+Full frontal nudity is featured, as well as scenes of Frankie engaging in sexual acts with both the men and his girlfriend.

-Sure Dickinson has a perfect body, but his assets do not seem to be on display unnecessarily.
+Sure, Dickinson has a perfect body, but his assets are not on display unnecessarily.

-Independent films, more often than many “box office” films, are given much creative freedom to simply tell a good story.
-Thankfully, in the case of Beach Rats, the audience is lucky enough to view a quiet, introspective tale of a conflicted adolescent, and how he deals with demons and complex feelings that he is faced with.
+More often than many “box office” films, independent films are given much creative freedom to tell a good story.
+Thankfully, in the case of Beach Rats, the audience is lucky enough to view a quiet, introspective tale of a conflicted adolescent and how he deals with demons and complex feelings.

-Particularly for the predominantly LGBT audience who will see the film, Beach Rats will have much to offer.
+Particularly for the predominantly LGBT audience who will see the film, Beach Rats (2017) will have much to offer.

 Independent Spirit Award Nominations: Best Male Lead-Harris Dickinson, Best Cinematography